sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

-## What is the version of ETCD running on the cluster?, Check the ETCD Pod or Process
+What is the version of ETCD running on the cluster?, Check the ETCD Pod or Process:
 `k describe pod etcd-controlplane -n kube-system | grep Image`

-## Where is the ETCD server certificate file located?
+Where is the ETCD server certificate file located?:

 kubectl -n kube-system describe pod etcd-controlplane | grep '\--cert-file'

 --cert-file=/etc/kubernetes/pki/etcd/server.crt

-Where is the ETCD CA Certificate file located?
+Where is the ETCD CA Certificate file located?:

 --trusted-ca-file=/etc/kubernetes/pki/etcd/ca.crt